1391819/MA-seek/README.md

 - Find the first intersection and return its distance from the agent and object type _(WALL/OPPONENT)_
 - If no object is detected, return _(MAX_DISTANCE, EMPTY)_

-Following this, it was time to decide the reward scheme that would have been used (_Table 1_).
+Following this, it is time to decide the reward scheme that would be used (_Table 1_).
 A lot of testing has been carried out with regards to this matter.
 It was critical to find the perfect balance between a) number of rewards and b) how much each agent was rewarded, in order for our agents to be able to learn the right things.
 For instance, during some initial experiments, the seeker was given a negative reward (i.e., -1) for distance travelled and a smaller one for not moving during each timestep (i.e., -0.1).
 However, this subsequently led the seeker to learn that the way to maximise its reward was by standing still, which was to be considered as a failure.

 <div align="center">